lopelopelope/bigdl-doc/README.md

 # BigDL Documentation

-All official released docs are available in [BigDl Docs](https://intel-analytics.github.io/bigdl-doc/)
+All official released docs are available in [BigDL Docs](https://intel-analytics.github.io/bigdl-doc/)

 The source for bigDL documentation is in this directory under `sources/`.
 Our documentation uses extended Markdown, as implemented by [MkDocs](http://mkdocs.org).